YouniPark/FYDP-rename_later-/poc/aoi_g3/README.md

 ├─ g3_streamer.py
 └─ app.py

-STEPS TO RUN FOLDER
+## STEPS TO RUN FOLDER

-1. put aoi_g3 folder on PYTHONPATH (or pip install -e if a package)
+1. Put `aoi_g3` folder on PYTHONPATH (or `pip install -e` if a package)

-2. install the following:
+2. Install the following:
-pip install opencv-python numpy pylsl g3pylib
+- `opencv-python`
+- `numpy`
+- `pylsl`
+- `g3pylib`

+    This can be done by running `pip install -r requirements.txt` from within the aoi_g3 directory.

+    To install g3pylib, follow the instructions here: https://github.com/tobii/glasses3-pylib.

-3. edit HOSTNAME in aoi_g3/app.py (serial or IP)
+3. Edit HOSTNAME in aoi_g3/app.py (serial or IP).

-4. run in terminal: python -m aoi_g3.app
+4. Run in terminal: `python -m aoi_g3.app`.